-On several occasions over a two-week period, our client was involved in three very serious criminal traffic offences over which he was ultimately charged.
+On several occasions over a two-week period, our client was involved in three very serious traffic offences over which he was ultimately charged.

 The first offence, Drive Under the Influence of Alcohol (DUI), arose after he was captured on CCTV footage driving into a public car park.
 He was discovered unconscious in his vehicle by police, and was later found to be heavily intoxicated.